-All BBS students have the opportunity to do an internship with one of our global business partners.
-There are no pre-requisites for this module, which takes place in the third year of the BBS degree.
+All Global Business students have the opportunity to do an internship with one of our global business partners.
+There are no pre-requisites for this module, which takes place in the third year of the Global Business degree.
 The Business School will assist you in this process.
 Upon completion of a report based on this experience, students receive 5 ECTS.

 What is Experiential Learning?

 The Global Business degree has a strong focus on Experiential Learning and the practical side of Business.
 We offer modules designed and delivered by both academics and practicing entrepreneurs.
 We also offer a module on personal and professional development.
 Students undertake experiential learning in one of the following contexts – (1) a summer intern in an approved firm, (2) a volunteer in an approved non-profit organisation, (3) in a self-directed project undertaken as part of an approved student society in TCD or as agreed with the module coordinator or (4) as a developer of a new business idea or entrepreneurial venture.
 We offer the possibility of completing internships in a wide variety of firms including banks, accounting firms, student organisations, social entrepreneurship and non-profit organisations.
 Our modules offer students an entrepreneurial journey moving from theory to practice throughout their degree.
 Students can obtain the entrepreneurship skills needed in second year, develop their ideas in third year and leave in fourth year with a completed Business model having gained exposure to potential investors.